seanbradley/powershell/README.md

     notepad $PROFILE

-The cut and paste the script below; be sure to replace <username> with your actual username.
+Then cut and paste the script below; be sure to replace *username* with your actual username.

+(The script assumes your WORKON_HOME env var is set to C:\Users\username )

 Then save your changes.